benbenasque/confighelper/README.md

 Then run mymodule.py:

     $>python mymodule.py --config=myconfig.yaml --option3=xyz

-If ** and only if ** a --config option is supplied at the command-line, this will be read and parsed, and merged with any other command-line arguments.
+    {'config': 'simple.yaml', 'option4': 'd', 'option5': 'e', 'option2': 'yipeee', 'option3': 'c', 'option1': 'a'}

+Command-line arguments will only be parsed if they are defined in the doctsring.
+Options specified in the file will be parsed, evenif they are not defined in the docstring.
+The user must ensure the docstring is up-to-date.

-A potential "gotcha" is that any **defaults** specified using the docopt docstring will override those specified in the config file, since defaults will be supplied as command-line arguments, even if they are not defined on the command line.
+A potential "gotcha" is that any **defaults** specified using the docopt docstring will override those specified in the config file, since defaults will be supplied as command-line arguments even if they are not defined on the command line.
 Therefore it is preferrable **not** to specify defaults in the docstring, but place them in a defaults config file.

 Command-line options are stripped of preceding "--", to allow the equivalent file options to be specified without a leading "--".

 ## Expression expansion.

 Confighelper recognises three types of expression:
  * environment variables using $(var) syntax